15 Things Your Home Décor Reveals About Your Personality

 Alternative ways to decorate walls show you welcome change

 “If you have more gallery style walls or boards with clips or twine to hang pictures, artwork, or things created by your kids, that means you’re comfortable switching up your home all of the time,” says Morris.
 “You’re inspired by change and welcoming of change when it comes to you and your family.”
 Check out these clever home improvement ideas for under $200.

 Investing in high-end fine art can make many amateur decorates squirm.
 Not only is there a concern about the financial investment, but also the responsibility of caring for an original creation.
 “For people who are really entrenched in the art collecting world, investing in a piece of high-end original artwork doesn’t have to feel like a lifelong investment, because they’re savvy with buying and selling,” says Morris.

 Renters with a penchant for design are eager to nest

 In a time when renters are growing in numbers, it’s easy to fall into a trap where you leave your home looking and feeling like a temporary space because you don’t own it.
 But Filicia points out that renters who put a little elbow grease into their homes show commitment.
 “I know people who are in rentals who are putting contact paper in their kitchen cabinets and have flavor paper on their walls that can come down very easily,” he says.
 “You can tell that person is desperate to nest but maybe they’re just not at that stage yet for home ownership.”
-These are ways your house makes you look older than you actually are.

 A bare space could mean a fear of commitment